-One of the most widely used water measurements, pH is a measure of acidity and alkalinity, or caustic and base, respectively, of a solution.
-It is expressed typically on a numeric scale of 0-14.
-A value of 7 represents neutrality.
-Lower numbers indicate increasing acidity and higher numbers increasing alkalinity.
-Each unit of change represents a tenfold change in acidity or alkalinity which corresponds to the negative logarithm of the hydrogen-ion concentration or hydrogen-ion activity.
+pH, commonly used for water measurements, is a measure of acidity and alkalinity, or the caustic and base present in a given solution.
+It is generally expressed with a numeric scale ranging from 0-14.
+The value 7 represents neutrality.
+The numbers on the scale increase with increasing alkalinity, while the numbers on the scale decrease with increasing acidity.
+Each unit of change represents a tenfold change in acidity or alkalinity.
+The pH value is also equal to the negative algorithm of the hydrogen-ion concentration or hydrogen-ion activity.

 How is pH Measured?

-When pH measurements are critical for controlling processes, an electrochemical pH sensor is most commonly used.
-The sensor is a normally combination type which contains a measuring electrode and reference electrode.
-The measuring cell detects changes in pH value and the reference provides a stable signal for comparison.
-A high impedance device known as a pH meter is used to display the millivolt signal as pH units.
+When pH measurements are crucial for controlling processes, an electrochemical pH sensor is most commonly used.
+This sensor is typically a combination type, which contains both a measuring electrode and reference electrode.
+The measuring cell detects changes in the pH value while the reference provides a stable signal for comparison.
+A high impedance device, known as a pH meter, is used to display the millivolt signal in pH units.

 How are pH Measurements Used?

-pH measurements are widely used to control processes, ensure product quality or safety.
+pH measurements are widely used to control processes, ensure product quality and safety.